Pan-be/Newsletter-SignUp/readme.md

 The app is styled using Bootstrap, a popular CSS framework.
 Bootstrap provides a responsive layout and a variety of UI components, making it easy to create a visually appealing and user-friendly interface.

 ## Dark and Light Mode
 This application offers both dark and light mode options for a personalized user experience.
-Users can switch between the two modes by clicking on the corresponding mode toggle button located [describe the location of the toggle button].
+Users can switch between the two modes by clicking on the corresponding mode toggle button located in the bottom right corner.

 ## Deployment